SCCapstone/DJ-VJ/.github/README.md

 ### Testing

-To run behavioral test, download pyautogui (for Python

-`pip install install pyobjc-core`

-`pip install pyobjc`

-`pip install pyautogui` )

-Navigate to central repository, type `python3 create_screen_behavioral.py` and watch as the "Create Show" screen is loaded automatically, which the user expects it to do.
+To run behavioral test, navigate to the central repository, type `python3 create_screen_behavioral.py` and watch as the program loads, the splash screen is displayed, and the main screen appears.
 ### Style Testing
 This repo follows the [Pylint](https://www.pylint.org/) style guide.
 To test adherence to the guide, first download Pylint (`pip install pylint`), then navigate to any python file an execute the command:
 `pylint filename.py`, where filename.py is the name of the file you are testing.